Clarification of “Mental Body” and “Physical Body” – Different Types of “Kāya”

 Beings in Brahma and Deva Realms

 6. Brahmā do not have an āhāraja kāya and just have the kammaja and utuja kāya.
 The kammaja kāya of a Brahma has only a hadaya vatthu and four other dasaka (bhāva, kāya, cakkhu, sōta.)
-Still, they can see and hear with that ultra-fine “body” without having any eyes or ears (and brains) like ours.
+Still, they can see and hear with that ultra-fine “body” without eyes or ears (and brains) like ours.
 Of course, it is difficult for us to imagine such a living being.

 • Therefore, a Brahma with just a manōmaya kāya has a mass of less than an electron.
 We cannot see a cell (or an atom,) let alone an electron.
 Now we can understand why we should not think of “Brahma bodies” in the same sense as a “solid body.”